exceptionless/Exceptionless.JavaScript/packages/react/README.md

-## Exceptionless React
+# Exceptionless React

 The Exceptionless React package provides a native way to handle errors and events in React.
 This means errors inside your components, which tend to crash your entire app, can be sent to Exceptionless and you can be alerted.
 Additionally, you can use this package to catch errors throughout your non-component functions such as in Redux actions, utility functions, etc.

-### Getting Started
+## Getting Started

 To use this package, your must be using ES6 and Node 15+.

-**Install**
+### Install

 NPM:

 `npm install @exceptionless/react`

-Yarn:

-`yarn add @exceptionless/react`

-### Configuration
+## Configuration

 Inside your `index.js` file or your `App.js` file, you can configure and start Exceptionless as follows.

-**Class Components**
+### Class Components

 ```jsx
 class App extends Component {